ZhangLabTJU/PubBCRPredictor/README.md

 # PubBCRPredictor

-## License

-Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) (see License file).
-This software is not to be used for commerical purposes.

-Commercial users/for profit organisations can obtain a license from Cambridge Enterprise.

 ## Overview
 The public antibody prediction module leverages the pre-trained **BCR-V-BERT** model to classi-fy heavy chain antibodies (binary classification) and predict light chain antibodies (regression).
 This feature allows for the identification of public antibodies using advanced transformer-based sequence analysis.

+## License
+Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) (see License file).
+This software is not to be used for commercial purposes.

 ## Setup

 ### Python Dependency
 > :warning:  **BCR-V-BERT is required**  :warning:

 The public antibody prediction module depends on the **BCR-V-BERT** Python package.
-Before running predictions, you need to install the required Python environment and dependencies as described in the [BCR-V-BERT README](https://github.com/ZhangLabTJU/BCR-V-BERT).
+Before running predictions, you need to install the required Python environment and dependencies as described in the [BCR-V-BERT](https://github.com/ZhangLabTJU/BCR-V-BERT).

 ### Installation